DrakeLambert/ProbabilisticDithering/README.md

 **OR**

+1. Clone this repository
-1. Open index.html in your favorite browser
+1. Open the `index.html` in your favorite browser
 2. Upload a file to the dialog box